lmydian1014/BSVGP/README.md

 # Bayesian Inferences on Spatially-Varying Correlations via the Thresholded Correlation Gaussian Processes
-An R package for performing the Bayesian Inferences on Spatially-Varying Correlations via Gaussian Processes.
+An R package for performing the Bayesian Inferences on Spatially-Varying Correlations via the Thresholded Correlation Gaussian Processes.

 ### Install and load the package
 ```